erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/UEFI-Updating.md

 - Put new UEFI to this folder and rename it to boot.img

-## Done, switch to windows and enjoy
+## Done, switch to Windows and enjoy